Research Topics

 Multicellular control of bacterial populations

-Feedback is a key mechanism in biology and synthetic systems, enabling robustness and adaptability.
-While current synthetic biology controllers use feedback at the single-cell level, this limits complexity due to resource competition and chemical incompatibilities.
-To address these issues, my research investigated how distributing feedback control across multiple cell populations in a microbial consortium can allow for greater flexibility and scalability.
+Feedback is a key mechanism in biology and engineered systems, enabling robustness and adaptability.
+Single-cell controllers face scalability limits due to resource competition and interference.
+My research explores distributing feedback across multiple cell populations so that control tasks can be performed cooperatively — improving flexibility and robustness in synthetic microbial consortia.

 See related publications